Steve Pavlina . com

 … your crackers cost more than $1 per ounce.

-… your breakfast smoothies include items from six continents and four oceans.
+… your breakfast smoothies contain items from six continents, four oceans, and a volcano.